TwilioDevEd/twilio-ruby-custom-client/README.md

 # Custom HTTP Clients for the Twilio Ruby Helper Library

-Use the twilio-ruby helper library with a proxy server
+Use the twilio-ruby helper library with a proxy server.

 ## Usage